UPPMAX/programming_formalisms/docs/deployment/deploy.md

 **Save your requirements as a file**

-- You may have developed your Python program with your existing python modules environent.
+- You may have developed your Python program with your existing python modules environment.
 You may have installed some new packages during the development but did not track it in a good way.
 - We need to identify what python packages a user (or you on another computer) will need, to make the program work!
     - There are many packages distributed in the "base" installation of Python so it is not just to look at the import lines in the code.
     - You may also be hard to get an overview because you have too many import lines, also distributed among files if you worked in a modular way